Mazda CX-30 Review & Prices

 On the face of it, the Mazda CX-30 range is simple as there are only two engines to choose between.
 However, you also have the option of an automatic gearbox with both engines, and two- or four-wheel drive with the more powerful 186hp motor.

-The 122hp 2.0-litre engine gives an official 47.9mpg and 134g/km carbon dioxide emissions with the six-speed manual ’box.
-Or, with the auto transmission, you get 44.8mpg combined economy and 143g/km.
+The 140hp 2.5-litre engine gives an official 47.1mpg with the six-speed manual ’box.
+Or, with the auto transmission, you get 42.8mpg combined economy.

-The punchier 186hp engine delivers better economy and lower emissions than this with a manual gearbox, giving 50.4mpg and 127g/km.
-Go for the auto and you get 46.3mpg and 137g/km.
+The punchier 186hp engine delivers better economy than this with a manual gearbox, giving 48.7mpg.
+Go for the auto and you get 44.8mpg instead.
+If the four-wheel drive CX-30 appeals, the manual manages 45.6mpg, while the auto delivers 42.8mpg.

-All of the CX-30 range sits in the same bracket for annual road tax in the middle of the range, but as there's no PHEV or all-electric version of the CX-30, company car tax is quite high.
+All of the CX-30 range sits in the same bracket for annual road tax in the middle of the range, and it’s only highly-specced top-of-the-range models which are subject to the luxury vehicle tax.
+As there's no PHEV or all-electric version of the CX-30, Benefit-in-Kind is quite high; company car drivers should look elsewhere for a cheaper smart, small SUV.

 Safety and security